RainbowMiner/RainbowMiner/README.md

 ###### Huge Pages

 By default, linux sets memory-chunk size fairly small.
 This is to save RAM usage for low-requirement software (ie: most programs running in system-space, rather than user-space.)
 Scrypt^N (Verium) and the CryptoNight family (Monero, etc.) algorithms *need* a large memory-chunk allocation, and many benefit from it even if they don't need it.
-In linux, this is call 'hugepages'.
+In linux, this is called 'hugepages'.
 For Ubuntu-based distributions, you can set this manually on each boot with `sudo sysctl -w vm.nr_hugepages=XXX` where XXX is how many megabytes to assign per page-chunk.
-This can be made persistent across reboots by editing the value in `/proc/sys/vm/nr_hugepages` and you need to be root do it (ie: `sudo emacs -wm /proc/sys/vm/nr_hugepages` (substitute 'emacs -wm' with your editor of choice - nano, vi, joe, etc.)
+This can be made persistent across reboots by editing the value in `/proc/sys/vm/nr_hugepages` and you need to be root to do it (ie: `sudo emacs -wm /proc/sys/vm/nr_hugepages` (substitute 'emacs -wm' with your editor of choice - nano, vi, joe, etc.))

-On newer Ubuntu distros (Ubuntu 18.04 - Bionic Beaver and up), the value can be added to `/etc/sysctl.conf` and you need to be root do it (ie: `sudo emacs -wm /etc/sysctl.conf` (substitute 'emacs -wm' with your editor of choice - nano, vi, joe, etc.) The system will need to be rebooted to load the new kernel parameters or you can run `sudo sysctl -p` to load any new or changed parameters at runtime.
+On newer Ubuntu distros (Ubuntu 18.04 - Bionic Beaver and up), the value can be added to `/etc/sysctl.conf` and you need to be root to do it (ie: `sudo emacs -wm /etc/sysctl.conf` (substitute 'emacs -wm' with your editor of choice - nano, vi, joe, etc.)) The system will need to be rebooted to load the new kernel parameters or you can run `sudo sysctl -p` to load any new or changed parameters at runtime.

 On my system (@ParalegicRacehorse), xmr-stak will not run with hugepages<1024.
-Setting it to 2048 did gain me anything more than 1024, but experience in the verium/vericoin community have shown hugepages as large as 4096 can be beneficial.
+Setting it to 2048 did not gain me anything more than 1024, but experience in the verium/vericoin community have shown hugepages as large as 4096 can be beneficial.
 YMMV.
 Tuning is left to the rig operator, but I recommend keeping it as low as you can get away with so your other programs can run lean.

 #### Video Cards